Temburong District: Landmarks

-The Temburong District has a number of noteworthy locations.
-The ancient rubber processing gear is kept in Kampong Labu Estate, a former significant rubber plantation.
-Taman Aie Tenub, named after the creek that runs through it (meaning "cold water park" in a combination of Malay, Iban, and Murut), is a perfect place for picnics in verdant surroundings.
+The Temburong District has several local points of interest.
+Kampong Labu Estate, a former rubber plantation, preserves historical rubber processing equipment.
+Taman Aie Tenub, named after the creek that runs through it (meaning "cold water park" in a combination of Malay, Iban, and Murut), serves as a public recreation area.
 It is situated in Kampong Selapon.
-Reachable by driving in 10 to 20 minutes, the Temburong Longhouses in southern Temburong provide a full picture of Iban ethnic life, with many residences under one roof and a Head of the House known as a "Tuai Rumah."
-In Kampong Senukoh, Wasai Deraya Rimba and Wasai Deraya Belukar offer serene swimming areas with miniature waterfalls, while Arca Taman Gemilang 60 honors Sultan Hassanal Bolkiah's 60th birthday.
+Reachable by driving in 10 to 20 minutes, the Temburong Longhouses in southern Temburong document the residential structure of the Iban ethnic group, with many residences under one roof and a Head of the House known as a "Tuai Rumah."
+In Kampong Senukoh, Wasai Deraya Rimba and Wasai Deraya Belukar offer swimming areas with miniature waterfalls, while Arca Taman Gemilang 60 honours Sultan Hassanal Bolkiah's 60th birthday.

 Recreation

+Temburong District's virgin tropical rainforests are a location for ecotourism.

-With a canopy walkway rising to a height of 250 meters, Ulu Temburong National Park, which covers an area of more than 500 square kilometers, offers panoramic view of one of the oldest rainforests.
+With a canopy walkway rising to a height of 250 meters, Ulu Temburong National Park, which covers an area of more than 500 square kilometres, offers panoramic view of one of the oldest rainforests.
 A little mangrove island to the north called Selirong Island, with its bright tropical ecology and morning mist, provides a magical experience.
 Situated in the eastern region of Temburong, Bukit Patoi Recreational Park boasts a 300-meter wooden walk that ascends to a 310-meter hill that offers views across the Lawas Basin.
-13 kilometers from Bangar Town, Batang Duri Recreational Park has a mini-zoo with native animals and river wading.
+13 kilometres from Bangar Town, Batang Duri Recreational Park has a mini-zoo with native animals and river wading.